 Employee Net Promoter Score

-Along with annual anchor surveys, eNPS is the other core continuous listening tool we recommend for any well-built continuous employee experience listening program.
-When used correctly, eNPS data will provide immediate insights to leaders, alerting them to potential problems faster than other employee experience metrics.
+Along with annual anchor employee engagement survey, the employee net promoter score (often known as eNPS) is the other core continuous listening tool we recommend for any well-built continuous employee experience listening program.
+When used correctly, a company’s eNPS data will provide immediate insights to leaders, alerting them to potential problems faster than other employee experience metrics.

 Why Measure eNPS?